oliversturm/generator-devextreme/generators/app/templates/ts/angular-cli/angular/README.md

 npm install
 ```

+## Executing `ng`

+Note that the generated project installs the required version of `ng`.
+However, for a command like `ng serve`, only a globally installed version would be found.
+Maintenance of *generator-devextreme* tries to keep up with Angular CLI releases, but theoretically your installed global version could be incompatible with the project setup.

+To use the version of `ng` that is definitely compatible with the generated project, you need to execute `node_modules/.bin/ng`.
+Alternatively, you can use the scripts defined in `package.json`, since these automatically use the local `ng` version.
+For instance, instead of `ng serve` you can run `npm start`, and `ng build` can be replaced by `npm run build`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.